- The value of writing content that stands out to the audience

 With any piece of content, success comes with good planning.
 With a whitepaper, this is even more the case.
 You might be able to pull together a passable blog or website page without planning in much detail – but a whitepaper is too long, technical and structured for this to be even vaguely feasible.
 So, to set yourself up for success in writing your whitepaper, there are a few simple steps you should follow.

 1. Work out the whitepaper’s aims and deadlines

 At this point, you need to sit down and discuss your concept with the key stakeholders around the company.
-These are the people who are invested in the success of the content; perhaps marketing managers or sales directors.
-Next, you need to establish a few goals for your content.
+These are the people who are invested in the success of the content, including marketing managers or sales directors.
+From there, you need to establish a few goals for your content.
 This plan should include:

-- A rough idea of the product and aims of the paper
+- A rough idea of the aims of the paper

 - A deadline